Glossary: CBD Oil Terminology You Should Know

 Tetrahydrocannabinol (Delta-9 THC): Commonly shortened to THC, this cannabinoid is the famous high-producing substance in marijuana.
 In addition to producing a euphoric high, this compound also has been shown via research to carry numerous potential health benefits.

 e-Liquid / e-Juice / Vape Juice: These liquids are used in vaporizers.
 They are vaporized via heating to 200+ degrees Fahrenheit and inhaled.

-Endocannabinoid System (ECS): The ECS is a biological system which serves a variety of physiological functions including emotions, pain, memory, and appetite.
+Endocannabinoid System (ECS): The ECS is a biological system that serves a variety of physiological functions including emotions, pain, memory, and appetite.
+This system helps maintain homeostasis, or balance within the body.
 Endo stands for endogenous or originating within the body.

 Entourage Effect: This effect is the added, synergistic effects and benefits provided by ingesting a whole-plant spectrum of cannabinoids and terpenoids.

 Extract: An extract, most often from hemp, is an oily substance derived from cannabis which includes plant materials, waxes, fatty acids, cannabinoids, and terpenoids.
 This extract can be consumed directly or used as a base ingredient to create other types of products.

 Extraction: The process by which one of several available extraction methods are used to create a phytocannabinoid-rich oil extract from the cannabis plant.